Mierven/Filipino-VolleyballClub-Sweden/README.md

 ## Log-in/Sign-up

 On this page we have the simple login/sign up features for new and old members to be able to log in.
-For now i am using <https://formdump.codeinstitute.net/> for the user to see there registration form or the data that that has been submitted with their infromation, firstname lastname and emailaddress.
+For now i am using <https://formdump.codeinstitute.net/> for the user to see there registration form or the data that that has been submitted with their infromation, first-name last-name and email_address.

 ![sign up](doc/sign-up.jpg)
 ![Form submitted](doc/form-submitted-data.png)